csbg/Hands-on-Biomedical-Data/day2.md

 In today's exercise, we will only work with liver fibroblasts (Gp38 positive) that were treated with interferon alpha, and compare them to those cultivated only in phosphate buffered saline (PBS).
 To subset the dataset accordingly we need the following steps:
 * Filter the design table accordingly
 * Subset the data matrix by selecting only the columns that are in the filtered design table
-* Use `?stopifnot` to make sure the data matrix has as many columns as the design table as rows.
+* Use `stopifnot()` to make sure the data matrix has as many columns as the design table as rows.

 After subsetting, the design table should only contain 6 rows and the data matrix only 6 columns.

 ## Correlation analysis

 ### Correlation heatmap
+* THe correlation heatmap can inform us on the signal (difference between groups) to noise (variability within groups) ratio, as well as outliers, batch effect,... as discussed in the lecture.
-* Use the correlation function in R `?cor` to correlate the samples in the data matrix.
+* Use the correlation function in R `cor()` to correlate the samples in the data matrix.
+Use Spearman correlation instead of the default Pearson correlation.
+Type `?cor` if you need help with the function.
 * Save the resulting correlation heatmap under the variable `corMT`

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.2:`
-Generate a heatmap of the correlation heatmap using the function `?Heatmap`
+Generate and discuss the heatmap of the correlation heatmap using the function `Heatmap()`

 ### MDS projection
 Finally, we will use the calculated correlations to project the samples on 2 dimensions.
 The entire code for this step is shown below.
 This will:
 * Transform correlations into distance measures by calculating `2-correlation`
-* Run the function `?cmdscale` to get a 2-dimensional projection
+* Run the function `cmdscale()` to get a 2-dimensional projection
 * Modify the table to add information relevant for plotting
 * Plot the samples on two dimensions
 * --> don't forget: You can execute parts of the code to better understand what it does!